SimonvBaal/analysis_self-isolation-game/README.md

 The raw-data folder contains the raw data for the project, and the cleaned-data folder contains a file with the data that comes out after running the 'cleaning_self-isolation-game.Rmd', which can be used if skipping the cleaning phase is desired.

 The 'modelling_self-isolation-game.Rmd' contains the simulations used in the manuscript.
+The 'secondary-analysis...Rmd' script contains the analysis without the participants that failed the attention check.

 The R environment has been preserved in a lock file, such that it can be run in the future when the packages have been updated.
 It is also possible to load the .RData file directly, in order to have all objects in the environment pre-loaded.